CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 {{< tab "Inventory|Devices">}}

-1. Locate the Inventory|Devices card on your workbench.
+1. Locate the medium Inventory|Devices card on your workbench.

 2. Hover over the card, and change to the large size card using the size picker.